Hull4Progress/OPUS-insights-engine/Data_Preprocessing_and_Queries/README.md

-This GitHub repository holds code related to the OPUS business insights initiative.
+This directory holds code related to
+- Synthesizing a database in the "OPUS target schema" from an initial set of about 5K claims provided by Ramesh, and
+- REST APIs that can be used to invoke queries against that target schema.

 Currently there are 5 directories here, namely: